A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Numerical results

 \subsubsection{1d Riemann Problems}

 One-dimensional Riemann problems are a standard test for any scheme that must be able to handle shocks.
-We will focus on the first Riemann problem (RP1) of~\cite{Balsara2001}.
+We will focus on the first, third, and fourth Riemann problems (RP1, RP3, RP4) of~\cite{Balsara2001}.
 The setup is given in table~\ref{tab:Rp1 conditions}.
-We perform simulations using an SSP RK3 method with $\Delta t=5\times10^{-4}$.
-In the left panel of figure~\ref{fig:RiemannProblems} we show the rest mass density $\rho$ at $t_f=0.4$ for a simulation using 64 P$_5$ DG-FD hybrid elements as well as a simulations using 128 P$_2$ elements.
+We perform simulations using an SSP RK3 and a Dormand-Prince 5 method with $\Delta t=5\times10^{-4}$.
+In the top left panels of figures~\ref{fig:RiemannProblem1}-\ref{fig:RiemannProblem4} we show the rest mass density $\rho$ at $t_f=0.4$, the bottom left panels show $B^y$, while the right panels show the difference between the analytic and numerical solution.
 The thin black curve is the analytic solution obtained using the Riemann solver of~\cite{Giacomazzo2006}.
 An ideal fluid equation of state~\eref{eq:ideal fluid eos} is used.

 Impressively, the DG-FD hybrid scheme actually has fewer oscillations when going to higher order.
-In the right panel of figure~\ref{fig:RiemannProblems} we plot the error of the numerical solution using a P$_2$ DG-FD scheme with 128 elements and a P$_5$ DG-FD scheme with 64 elements.
+In the right panels of figures~\ref{fig:RiemannProblem1}-\ref{fig:RiemannProblem4} we plot the error of the numerical solution using a P$_2$ DG-FD scheme with 128 elements and a P$_5$ DG-FD scheme with 64 elements.
 We see that the P$_5$ hybrid scheme actually has fewer oscillations than the P$_2$ scheme, while resolving the discontinuities equally well.
 We attribute this to the troubled-cell indicators triggering earlier when a higher polynomial degree is used since discontinuities entering an element rapidly dump energy into the high modes.
 While the optimal order is almost certainly problem-dependent, given that current numerical relativity codes are mostly second order, achieving sixth order in the smooth regions is promising.
+The SSP RK3 time stepper seems to generally result in fewer oscillations than the Dormand-Prince 5 time stepper.
+This could stem from the Dormand-Prince stepper not being strong stability preserving.
+We leave a detailed comparison of different time integration schemes to future work.